 The Gaussian algorithm for calculating the first day of the Jewish Passover feast (15 Nisan) is equivalent with the method currently employed in the rabbinic (or cyclic) Jewish calendar, which according to tradition was introduced by Hillel the Patriarch (Hillel II) in AD 358/359 (AM 4119).
 However, there is evidence (cf. Stern, 2001) that up to the 10th century AD several versions of the Jewish calendar existed simultaneously and textual evidence suggests that some of the underlying parameters and postponement rules currently employed in the rabbinic Jewish calendar were probably not introduced until the mid-10th century AD.

 The Julian Easter algorithm should not be used before c.
-AD 530 as it differs slightly from the computations of the Christians of Alexandria and from the 532-year cycle of Victorius of Aquitaine that was used in the western parts of Europe up to the 8th century AD.
-Of course there will also be differences with the Easter dates computed from the earlier Paschal tables (based on 16- and 84-year cycles) that were previously adopted in the Western Roman Empire.
+AD 530 as it differs slightly from the computations of the Christians of Alexandria and from the 532-year cycle of Victorius of Aquitaine which was used in the western parts of Europe up to the 8th century AD.
+Of course there will also be differences with the Easter dates computed from the earlier Paschal tables (based on 16- and 84-year cycles) which were previously adopted in the Western Roman Empire.

 Note: A slightly different Easter reckoning is followed to this day by some Eastern Orthodox Churches, notably the Armenian Orthodox Church, the Syrian Orthodox Church (known as the Jacobites) and the Church of the East (known as the Nestorians).
 The latter are also known as the Non-Chalcedonian churches and, as the Armenian Orthodox Church, are located near the eastern border of the former Byzantine Empire.